wp-plugins/wp-performance-pack/readme.txt

 Tags: performance, speed, optimize, optimization, tuning, i18n, internationalization, translation, translate, l10n, localization, localize, language, languages, mo, gettext
 Requires at least: 3.6
 Tested up to: 3.8.2
-Stable tag: 1.3.1
+Stable tag: 1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A collection of performance optimizations for WordPress.
+Performance optimizations for WordPress.
 Features options to improve performance of translated WordPress installations and dynamic image resizing.

 == Description ==

 WP Performance Pack is your first choice for speeding up WordPress core the easy way.
 WP Performance Pack is a collection of performance optimizations for WordPress which don't need patching of core files.
 As of now it features options to improve performance of translated WordPress installations.

 = Features =

 Dynamic image resizing

-* Don't create intermediate images on upload
+* Don't create intermediate images on upload.
-* Dynamically create intermediate images on access
+* Dynamically create intermediate images on access.
-* Either save or cache created images for fast subsequent access
+* Either save or cache created images for fast subsequent access.
+* Use EXIF thumbnail (if available) as source for thumbnail images.
+This improves memory and cpu usage as the source for the thumbnail is much smaller.
 * [Regenerate Thumbnails](http://wordpress.org/plugins/regenerate-thumbnails/) integration: Hook into the thumbnail regeneration process to delete existing intermediate images.

 Improve translation performance

 * Simple user interface to automatically set best available settings
 * Dynamic loading of translation files, only loading and translating used strings.
 * Use of PHP gettext extension if available.